Sagnik-Ghosh/File_compressor/README.md

 - In order to execute the program for compression the user has to type:\
   c file_name compressed_file_name
   A file with name compressed_file_name will be created.
-- In order to execute the program to decompress a file the user has to type:\ d compressed_file_name filename
+- In order to execute the program to decompress a file the user has to type:\
+  d compressed_file_name file_name
   A file with name file_name will be created.